 Thanks to cooperation local start-ups can accelerate their ideas and businesses, like Rapitag.
 Project FabLabnet offered them a coaching ground sending their success to next level.
 In their transnational mentoring and coach pilots, they demonstrated the value-added of investing into mutual exchange on user-centred design or balanced service offers when it comes to innovative products.
 Learn more about the network of fablabs created by our FabLabnet project.

 The Energy Performance of Buildings Directive requires that all new buildings are nearly zero-energy (nZEB) from 31 December 2020.
 So the clock is ticking.

 Such renovations however require significant investments.
 Local municipalities are often challenged to find budget for such renovations upfront and return on this investment could only be seen in years.

 Combining public with private funds is a great option, which can already be seen in practice around Europe, but it often applies to large-scale projects.
 So how could small municipality raise funds to renovate their cultural centre or school?

 Partners in our eCentral project are testing various financing options, which allow municipalities to combine their funds with those of private investors on much smaller scale.
-In Valenje for example, by using combined crowdfunding approach: a crowdfunding campaign on a platform and traditional campaign collecting contributions as donations and sponsorships, they managed to raised 50%?? of the investment needed for the renovation of University for Lifelong Learning.
+In Velenje for example, by using combined crowdfunding approach: a crowdfunding campaign on a platform and traditional campaign collecting contributions as donations and sponsorships, they aim to raise up to half of the investment needed for the renovation of University for Lifelong Learning.